virtual-labs/exp-cube-test-iitd/experiment/procedure.md

 4. The bearing surfaces of the testing machine and of the loading strips shall be wiped clean before positioning the specimen.

-5. Place the specimen in the CTM.Cube specimens shall be compressed perpendicularly to the direction of casting.
+5. Place the specimen in the CTM.
+Cube specimens shall be compressed perpendicularly to the direction of casting.

 **Rate of Loading**